 Slip & Fall laws have undergone several significant changes in Michigan.
 State Supreme Court and Michigan Appellate Court rulings in recent years have resulted in restrictions being placed on the ability of victims to seek justice.

-Elements of a slip & fall claim
+Elements your fall lawyer must use to support your slip & fall claim

 To prove a claim, the victim must prove that the dangerous condition on the property was directly responsible for the fall and subsequent injury.
 As an example, a storeowner may have failed to remove snow from the sidewalk but to establish the owner was at fault it must be shown the snow caused the fall.
 The successful claimant also will be able to demonstrate that the injury suffered was caused by the specific Slip & Fall incident.